 The impact of the previous year’s Agreement is evaluated in order to ensure that there is a proactive momentum each year with the overall aim of ensuring that good mental health and wellbeing is achievable for all students at GCU, and that a “whole institution approach” is taken to achieve this and enhance a culture of support, openness and inclusivity around mental health across campus.

-If you have any questions, or want to get involved, get in touch with Rachel Simpson, Student President, at President@GCUStudents.co.uk!
+If you have any questions, or want to get involved, get in touch with this years full time officer lead on the project, Zoe Nicholson, Vice President SCEBE, at VP.SCEBE@GCUStudents.co.uk!

 Our previous Student Mental Health Agreements can be found here: